Calhoun County, Florida

-Calhoun County is a county located in the U.S. state of Florida.
+Calhoun County is a rural county located in the northern panhandle of the U.S. state of Florida.
 As of the 2020 census, the population was 13,648, making it the fifth-least populous county in Florida.
 Its county seat is Blountstown.

 History

 Calhoun County was created in 1838.
 It was named for John C. Calhoun, member of the United States Senate from South Carolina and the seventh U.S. vice president, serving under John Quincy Adams and Andrew Jackson.
-The County was originally located between St. Joseph Bay and the Apalachicola River, with the county seat at St. Joseph (which was abandoned by 1844 due to a yellow fever epidemic and hurricanes).
+The county was originally located between St. Joseph Bay and the Apalachicola River, with the county seat at St. Joseph (which was abandoned by 1844 due to a yellow fever epidemic and hurricanes).

 In the late 1850s, there was a violent feud between the local Durden family and another anti-Durden group.
 This feud escalated and there was a breakdown of the law, with roaming gangs and a "pitched battle" at the courthouse square in Blountstown.
 The violence got so bad that the county judge had to call in aid from the Fifth Florida Militia Regiment, which deployed 150 militiamen to breakup the outlaw bands.

+The relative lawlessness continued during the American Civil War when armed gangs gathered in the country side and avoided conscription by the Confederacy.
+These groups were in contact with and armed by the Federal blockade and even concocted a plan to kidnap the Confederate Governor Milton.
+Milton caught word of the plot and avoided capture.

 The county was later expanded to the north with territory from Jackson and Washington counties.
 In 1913, part of Calhoun County was transferred to the new Bay County.
 In 1925, the southern part of Calhoun County was separated as the new Gulf County, which included the territory that had formed the original Calhoun County.

 In 1930, a federal employee shot the County Sheriff over a dispute of unknown origin.